metabrainz/picard-docs/source/faq/faq_config.rst

 **How do I tell Picard which browser to use?**

-   On Windows, macOS, GNOME and KDE, Picard uses the standard browser for these systems.
+   On Windows, macOS, GNOME and KDE, Picard uses the default browser that has been configured for the system.
 On other systems, you can use the ``BROWSER`` environment variable.

    For example::